WikWis/ActiveRecord-Without-Rails-Example/README.md

-# ActiverRecordWithoutRails
+# ActiveRecord-Without-Rails-Example
-Simple ruby project.
+Simple example of using ActiveRecord without Rails.